Anxiety UK courses and groups

 Online therapist-led structured anxiety management courses:

-Online therapist-led anxiety management courses can be a great way to share your struggles with others and develop methods to help you manage your anxiety.
-Anxiety UK’s online, therapist-led anxiety management courses run for 1 hour, twice a week and are facilitated by an experienced Anxiety UK Approved Therapist.
+Online therapist-led anxiety management courses can be a great way to share your challenges with others and develop methods to help you manage your anxiety.
+Anxiety UK’s online, therapist-led anxiety management course runs for 1 hour, once a week and is facilitated by an experienced Anxiety UK Approved Therapist.

-The courses aim to provide participants with information and strategies to manage anxiety.
-Interventions covered in the courses are based on the principles of Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT) and Acceptance and Commitment Therapy (ACT).
+The course provides information and strategies to manage anxiety.
+Interventions covered are based on the principles of Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT) and Acceptance and Commitment Therapy (ACT).

-Accessing therapist-led anxiety management courses are cost effective and equips you with a variety of tools on how to manage your anxiety and be kinder to yourself!
-The courses consists of weekly sessions that are delivered over 6 weeks and are open to Anxiety UK members and non-members.
+The course runs weekly basis for one hour over 6 weeks and are open to both Anxiety UK members and non-members.
 Secure your place today whilst there are spaces available here.

 “The therapist led the group in a consistently professional, honest and friendly way; sharing appropriate personal examples and allowing us each to share a much or as little as we felt comfortable with in the group.”